stijndcl/marco/README.md

 Spaces between arguments are allowed, but not required (and **will be stripped out**).
 However, do note that IntelliJ's program arguments preview window tends to split your arguments into new lines on `", "`, so if you use this window you should refrain from using spaces.
+Examples will always use spaces for readability's sake.

 As every argument is implicitly a string, quotes are _not required_.
 However, they are allowed in case you want to use a comma inside an argument.